Updated: May 29

 Lack of losing experiences – as parents or supporting adults may have allowed them to win all the time so they didn’t develop coping strategies when they lose the game.

-Struggle in the area of “Impaired Executive Functioning” – the cognitive processes that help us regulate, control and manage our thoughts and actions.
-They may struggle with the self-regulation or have poor impulse control.
+Struggle in “Impaired Executive Functioning” – the cognitive processes that help us regulate, control and manage our thoughts and actions.
+They may struggle with self-regulation or have poor impulse control.

 The rigidity of thinking – inflexibility of thinking and focusing on the single aspect of the activity, in our case – winning in the game.